ibloud/50-ways-to-leave-another/templates/split-sheet.md

 ☐ This track contains cleared samples — see RIGHTS-AND-CLEARANCE.md for documentation.
 ☐ Sample clearance is pending — **this sheet is not valid for distribution until clearance is confirmed.**

+**AI-generated compositional material:** ☐ None · ☐ Present — described in AI-DISCLOSURE.md
+> If AI tools contributed to melody, harmony, lyrics, or arrangement, confirm that no AI-generated element is claimed as a human-authored contribution in this split.
+See AI-DISCLOSURE.md for the project's disclosure standards.

 ---

 ## Notes